Options

 • getTopLeft<O>(output?: O, includeParent?: boolean): O

 • Gets the top-left corner coordinate of this Game Object, regardless of origin.
-The returned point is calculated in local space and does not factor in any parent containers

-Type parameters
+Type Parameters

 Parameters